 Default sitemaps created by Shopify can be accessed via the sitemap index at example.com/sitemap.xml.

-This sitemap index URL is also referenced in all Shopify website’s robots.txt file.
-Please keep in mind that Shopify doesn’t allow merchants to edit robots.txt file, the custom sitemap won’t be linked from there.
+This sitemap index URL is also referenced in the Shopify website’s robots.txt file.
+Shopify didn’t allow to edited the default robot.txt file, although recently they said it’s editable now.
+But I can’t see yet.
+So the custom sitemap won’t be linked from there.

-You can upload the default XML sitemap to Google Search Console, or Bing webmaster to check pages are being correctly indexed!
+You can upload the default XML sitemap to Google Search Console to check if pages are correctly indexed.

 - If you migrate to Shopify and change URL structure, this could be used to help to process redirects and remove old URLs from the index.

-- If you consolidate sections of your site it can be useful to include old URLs in a sitemap to help Google process redirects that are in place and remove these URLs from their index.
+- If you consolidate sections of your site it can be useful.
+It’s because it includes old URLs in a sitemap to help Google process redirects that are in place and remove these URLs from their index.

-- This method could be used to upload hreflang sitemaps, (however, be careful as these would not be referenced in your robots.txt file).
+- This method could be used to upload hreflang sitemaps.
+(Be careful as these would not be referenced in your robots.txt file).

 How To Create a Custom Shopify XML Sitemap: